Alex Casey talks to the key players involved in one of the greatest moments in New Zealand television history.

 Erin recalls the atmosphere was “epic” when the band began their live performance.
 “I remember jumping off a couch, there was a lot of headbanging,” she says.
 “It’s some of our best work.”
 Nick remembers one distinctive crew member behind the camera, who was seemingly there on audience vibes patrol.
 “He was a middle-aged dude who looked a bit like a drill sergeant.
 In between takes, he kept telling the kids that they had to go crazy.
 It was so funny.”

 The drill sergeant needn’t have worried.
 With live death metal comes the circle pit, and The Erin Simpson Show was no exception.
 “This little girl got hit by a flying elbow and started full-on crying,” says Nick.
 “We were up on this platform just looking down at all the chaos.”
-For their closing number, the band played a mysterious song called ‘Portraits’, which to a non-death metal listener sounds akin to a satanic bear being disemboweled while losing a particularly fraught TradeMe auction.
+For their closing number, the band played a mysterious song called ‘Portraits’, which to a non-death metal listener sounds akin to a possessed bear being disemboweled.

 “They did promise us there were no swear words in the song, but whether or not they slipped something in there I’ve got no idea,” says Erin.
 “I couldn’t make out a single thing they were saying the whole time.”
 Although he can’t remember the exact lyrics of ‘Portrait’, Nick was able to shed light on the song’s key themes.
 “From memory, that song is literally about whether portrait or landscape is the better orientation.”